 Early in 2014, I created a teleseminar called the Authentic Business Success Summit.
-This was a series of one-hour video interviews with online business experts….we’re talking people with six, seven and eight figure incomes….who offered out-of-this-world value to my members.
-They gave away all of their secrets about how they build their empires.
+This was a series of one-hour video interviews with online business experts….we’re talking people with six-, seven-, and eight-figure incomes….who offered out-of-this-world value to my members.
+They gave away all of their secrets about how they built their empires.

 Building a Recurring Monthly Fee Membership Website

 On the opposite end of the spectrum is the Authentic Leader Academy, my recurring fee membership website.
 This requires me to create high-value content every month in order to keep my members coming back for more.

 With this model, I’m adding new videos to the membership site almost weekly.
 But that was my choice to make.
 I’ve let my members know that I’m dedicated to making sure that they’re getting the most value possible for their investment in the Academy, and that means high-value content is available every week.
 Therefore, I have to schedule the time to work on this content every week.

 Which membership website model is best for you?